Device Metrics Dimensions

 Non-directional

-Provider A string representing the provider via which source/destination traffic over a given interface reaches the Internet (see About Provider Classification). string
+Provider Provider for interface traffic to the Internet (see About Provider Classification). string

 UDR